By David Joel Miller.

 Many who are arrested for being under the influence of drugs have alcohol in the bloodstream at the time of arrest.
 It is very common for those dying of drug overdoses to also have alcohol in their blood stream.
 Being intoxicated can impair judgment and lead to a drug overdose.

-As much as alcohol consumption is glamorized in our society there are surly many more myths about the risks and benefits of drinking alcohol.
+As much as alcohol consumption is glamorized in our society there are surely many more myths about the risks and benefits of drinking alcohol.
 What other myths have you found about alcohol?

 Want to sign up for my mailing list?